 Choosing an Oil Based Primer

 I tend to go first to the manufacturers and commercial users recommendations for advice.
 The fabrication Manual from Alcan/3A Composites and other ACM manufacturers recommend that the best direct adhesion occurs after lightly scuff-sanding the painted polyester surface, followed by wiping with isopropyl alcohol, and then application of properly selected paints/primers.
 They also caution not to sand through the coating to the aluminum surface.

 Several Acrylic Primers are mentioned among the list of “suitable primers”.
 I found it significant that oil based paints/primers ARE NOT on this Manufacturer's list of approved primers.
 There are some oil based paints and inks that are recommended for direct application.
 But these are inks and sign paints specificly made for sign painting and large scale inkjet printers.
 A broad majority of products recommended as primers were all acrylic based primers citing adhesion to the polyester coating as the issue.

 Two bonding primers seem to be mentioned most often in the users sites I've been on.
-Sherwin Williams DTM Bonding Primer and Rustolium UMA Bondin Primer both are commercially available primers.
-Both are designed to be primers for polyester coatings as found on ACM panels and are often used in other hard to coat surfaces.
+Sherwin Williams DTM Bonding Primer and Rustolium UMA Bonding Primer both are commercially available primers.
+Both are designed to be primers over polyester coatings as found on ACM panels and are often used in other hard to coat surfaces.
 I've used DTM Bonding Primer, it has a history of many successful, interior AND EXTERIOR applications.
 This does not mean that other similar primers could not work as well, but these two have a successful track record for this kind of application and are recommended by the panel manufacturers.
 The DTM is recognized as having more of a toothy texture providing a larger and stronger surface area for adhesion of the top coat.